 Establishing paternity is determining the father of a child.
 If your child was conceived or born when you were married, the husband is the legal father (unless the court decides otherwise).
 Paternity has to be established when a child was born out of wedlock.
 Legal fatherhood has to be decided before a court can order child support.

 Legal fatherhood can be decided if:

 - You and the other parent sign and file the “Wisconsin Voluntary Paternity Acknowledgment Form”.
-You can get these forms from the hospital, the local Child Support Agency or Register Of Deeds Office when your baby is born.
+You can get these forms from the hospital or the local Child Support Agency when your baby is born.